bradshawjoshua/Grocery-Super-Anaylsis/README.md

 ## Limitations & Next Steps
-The following steps involve implementing other machine learning models, like the Random Forest, to see if we can get a better fit.
+The next steps involve implementing and getting more data to help the fitting process for current and future models.

 For any additional questions, please contact **joshua.j.bradshaw@outlook.com**